-In this section, we introduce and derive the XEB fidelity dynamics of HRCS in the presence of noise.
-To model the circuit noise in the HRCS, we add a local depolarizing channel $\calN(\cdot)$ to the system $A$ and bath $B$ simultaneously following the circuit unitary $U_t$ in each step, as shown in Fig.~\ref{fig:noisy_circuit} top.
+In this section, we introduce a noisy model for HRCS to understand its performance in experiments.
+To model the circuit noise in HRCS, we add a local depolarizing channel $\calN(\cdot)$ to the system $A$ and bath $B$ simultaneously following the circuit unitary $U_t$ in each step, as shown in Supplementary Fig.~\ref{fig:noisy_circuit} top.
 Here, we consider the depolarizing channel on a $d$-dimensional system as \be \calN(\rho) = \gamma \rho + (1-\gamma) \bI/d, \ee where $\bI/d$ is the fully mixed state of dimension $d$ and $1-\gamma$ is depolarizing probability.
-As $\gamma$ is a free parameter, for simplicity of theoretical analysis, we assume that the noise parameter $\gamma$ for the depolarizing channel in our noisy circuit model is a constant, independent of time $t$ and the choice of system $A$ or bath $B$.
-In practice, the circuit noise could be more complicated and the noise level can depend on number of qubits as well as time drift.
+Note that the effective parameter $\gamma$ can be different for system $A$ and bath $B$.